 Parking permits will be offered to seniors first.
 Permits must be displayed, in the prescribed manner, on all cars parked in the school parking areas.
-Students must show proof of liability insurance naming the student as protected on the policy in order to receive a parking permit.
+Students must show proof of liability insurance listing the vehicle driven as covered by the policy in order to receive a parking permit.
+The student driver may not be specifically excluded from coverage by the policy.
 When students arrive at school and park their cars, they are asked to get out of the car immediately.
 Students are not to sit in parked cars at any time before school, after school, nor during the school day.
 Parking lots are off limits during school hours.